Notice: Undefined variable: nopage in /var/www/vhosts/peoplespl.ehost-services202.com/httpdocs/core/maincontent.php on

 The People’s Pledge wants democracy

 The People’s Pledge is a neutral organisation.
-We are neither Eurosceptic nor Europhile, although we have plenty of both – and members of all political parties –supporting our campaign.
-We all share a passionate belief in democracy.
-We all believe that there should be a national vote on whether we stay in the EU or come out.
-No-one in Britain under the age of 55 has had the opportunity to vote on our relationship with Europe.
+We are neither Eurosceptic nor Europhile, although we have plenty of both – and members of all political parties – supporting our campaign.
+We all share a belief in democracy and that there should therefore be a national vote on whether we stay in the EU or come out.
+No-one in Britain under the age of 57 has had the opportunity to vote on our relationship with Europe.

 The British people want a say